Community, they were as one,

 as others looked at them.

-They craved it all and thought each one,
+They craved it all and each had thought,

 "I'm such a precious gem."